 Smoking: Not allowed at this property

-Rooms: 4 bedrooms, 2 en suites, 1 family shower room, living room, kitchen diner, utility
+Rooms: 4 bedrooms, 1 en suite bath/shower room, 1 family shower room, cloakroom/WC, living room, kitchen diner, utility

 Beds: King size bed, double bed, 2 single beds, full-sized bunk beds, cabin bunk bed